 255 are available as network loopback addresses (only connecting locally), but Apple decided to keep things simple and only set up

 127.0.0.1.
-To make the example above work, you will need to configure the addresses shown above (
+To make the example work, you need to configure the addresses shown (

 127.0.0.3) as aliases of